spectrocloud/librarium/docs/docs-content/vertex/system-management/account-management/credentials.md

 - The password must contain at least one special character.
 - The password cannot be the same as the previous password.

-Additionaly, system administrators can manage the [password blocklist](./password-blocklist.md) to prevent users from using common or weak passwords.
+Additionally, system administrators can manage the [password blocklist](./password-blocklist.md) to prevent users from using common or weak passwords.
 The password blocklist is a list of passwords that are not allowed to be used by users when setting or updating their passwords.
 The password blocklist is enforced when users set or update their passwords.